CXu0630/Embodied-Carbon-Processes-and-Motivations/public/texts/esg-investing.md

 # ESG Investing
-ESG investing is an investment strategy that incorporates environmental, social, and governance (ESG) factors into the decision-making process alongside traditional financial metrics.
+ESG investing is an investment strategy that incorporate environmental, social, and governance (ESG) factors into the decision-making process alongside traditional financial metrics.
 The goal is to generate financial returns while also supporting projects that are sustainable and ethical.